 Working with Session Reports

-Learn how to customize your report's view, see the details of support sessions, and download your report.
+Learn how to customize your report's view, see the details of support sessions, and download your report from the Console.

 How to filter sessions

 At the top of the Reporting page, you have the following options to filter your session report:

 To view a report for a specific date range, select the

 Date range filter.
 You can either select a date range with the calendar or choose a pre-defined rage at the top of the page.

 - Select the Session Type filter and choose the type of session that you want to list for the selected date range.
 You can filter attended, unattended, and camera share sessions.

 - Group report data

 Group by filter to organize report data into the view that best suits your needs.
 You can group support sessions by date, type, and agent.
 For example, to see a weekly report on support sessions, group them by